The Difference Between Appetite and True Hunger + Orange Sesame Salad Dressing With Zero Oil

 That’s right.
 Our body knows almost exactly how much to eat to maintain our ideal, lean body mass.
 And this is why counting calories is not necessary when we’re eating the right way.
 Our body will do it for us and we won’t even know it.

-WAY easier than adding up points and trying to keep track.
+WAY easier than adding up points and trying to keep track of macronutrients.

-If you’re buying salad dressing form the store or making it with lots of oil, try making this one instead.
+If you’re buying salad dressing from the store or making it with lots of oil, try making this one instead.
 You’ll be hooked in the best possible way!

 - Soak the cashews for at least 10 minutes.

-- Drain the cashews and place them in a blender along with the rest of the ingredients and blend until creamy and smooth.
+- Drain and discard the soaking water, then place the cashews into your blender, along with the rest of the ingredients and blend until creamy and smooth.

 - Store in the fridge and eat within 4 days.